freeCodeCamp/learn-relational-databases-by-building-a-mario-database/TUTORIAL.md

 ### 1570.1

-Add three more rows for Bowser's actions.
-His `character_id` is `5`.
-He can perform all the actions as well.
+Bowser can perform all the actions.
+Add three rows to the table for him.

 #### HINTS

+- View the data in the `characters` and `actions` table to find the correct id's for the information.
 - Use the `INSERT INTO` and `VALUES` keywords
 - Use `1`, `2`, and `3` for the `action_id` values
 - Here's an example: `INSERT INTO table_name(column_1, column_2) VALUES(value_1, value_2), (value_1, value_2);`